How to Train your Antivirus: RL-based Hardening through the Problem-Space: Methodology

 As is considered best practice in the literature~\cite{maffia2021longitudinal}, we tried to mitigate evasive checks by running the VMwareCloak~\cite{VMwareCloak} script to remove well-known artifacts introduced by VMware.
-Moreover, we used the browser to simulate internet activity and populated the filesystem with documents and other common types of files, to resemble a legitimate desktop workstation that malware may identify as a valuable target~\cite{miramirkhani2017spotless}.
-The dynamic analysis output is a detailed report with information on the syscalls invoked by the binary and all the relative flags and arguments, as well as all interactions with the file system, registry, network, and other key elements of the operating system.
+Moreover, we populated the filesystem with documents and other common types of files, to resemble a legitimate desktop workstation that malware may identify as a valuable target~\cite{miramirkhani2017spotless}.
+The dynamic analysis output is a detailed report with information on the syscalls\footnote{Without loss of generality, we use Windows APIs, Windows Native APIs, system calls, and syscalls interchangeably.} invoked by the binary and all the relative flags and arguments, as well as all interactions with the file system, registry, network, and other key elements of the operating system.
 Malware analysis and all other experiments ran on an infrastructure with 32 cores Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz and 256GB of RAM.